0xflux/HOME---Habitable-or-Mapped-Exoplanets/README.md

 The below is a blog written by me, documenting my progress and a way for me to express what I am doing as I do it.
 It is intended to show my workflow periodically.
 I will provide a more well rounded writeup of my results when the project is complete.
 For now, please enjoy the blog where I may talk about bugs or challenges I have had to overcome, data which I find interesting, and anything unique to this project I would like to communicate!
 I may also refine or add to the data used in this investigation, so the below data in the blog may not be the final data I end up using in my analysis.
 Unfortunatley due to a change of username on GitHub (I much prefer my current username!)
 I messed up my repo, so I have lost a few commits, but I will continue to commit as I update my progress.

+Any major changes I'll probably do as a branch and pr, so don't forget to check live branches!

 ### Scatter graph of the mass of exoplanets plotted against the temperature of their host star:

 <img width="626" alt="image" src="https://user-images.githubusercontent.com/49762827/172062620-8a625d88-6952-4e3d-a7d7-565a883c5b1e.png">